Exploring Tax Advantages of Real Estate and Business in Jackson Hole

 Wyoming’s Business Tax Climate

-The Tax Foundation recently released a report evaluating business tax systems for fiscal year 2015.
+The Tax Foundation recently released a report evaluating business tax systems for the fiscal year 2020.
 The report ranked the states by analyzing variables in five general tax areas: corporate taxes, personal income taxes, sales taxes, unemployment insurance taxes and property taxes.
-Wyoming tax laws offer residents significant business advantages and Wyoming was ranked #1.
+Wyoming tax laws offer residents significant business advantages and the state was ranked #1.

 States were scored on a scale of 0 to 10, with 0 indicating the worst business tax structure and a score of 10 indicating the best.
 States were then ranked on a scale of 1 to 50, with a ranking of 1 indicating the state with the best business tax climate and a score of 50 indicating the state with the worst.
-For fiscal year 2015, Wyoming’s business tax climate was ranked first in the US.
-See table below:
+For the fiscal year 2020, Wyoming’s business tax climate was ranked first in the US.
+The state also ranked first in corporate tax rank and individual income tax rank.
+See the table below:

 Wyoming Has No Corporate Income Tax